Logius-standaarden/fsc-external-contract/architecture.md

 ### Publication Architecture Implications

 The Directory MUST:
-- Include the `delegator_id` in Service discovery responses to indicate the true Service owner
+- Include the content of `delegation.publication.external_contract_reference` in the Service discovery responses to indicate the true Service owner
 - Maintain audit trails of validation decisions for external contract references

 ## Service Connection Delegation